 Has the Grand Bargain delivered all it can to improve the lives of those in need?
 Where should signatories focus their efforts in the next two years to really shift the needle?

-Join a frank, no-holds-barred conversation for a window into the discussions to follow behind closed doors.
-Over coffee and croissants, you’ll hear a handful of ‘pitches’ on the best way to push the aid reform agenda forward, based on new research into localisation, perceptions of affected communities and humanitarian business models.
-You'll vote for your pick and the outcome will be shared publicly to inform the rest of the day’s discussions at the official Grand Bargain meeting.
+The New Humanitarian held a frank, no-holds-barred conversation for a window into the discussions to follow behind closed doors.
+Over coffee and croissants, attendees heard a handful of ‘pitches’ on the best way to push the aid reform agenda forward, based on new research into localisation, perceptions of affected communities and humanitarian business models, and voted for their pick.
+The outcome was shared publicly to inform the rest of the day’s discussions at the official Grand Bargain meeting.

-The discussion will be moderated by Ben Parker, Senior Editor for The New Humanitarian (formerly IRIN News), in conversation with:
+The discussion was moderated by Ben Parker, Senior Editor for The New Humanitarian (formerly IRIN News), in conversation with:

 - Birgitta Tazelaar, Deputy Director-General for International Cooperation, Ministry of Foreign Affairs of the Netherlands, representing the incoming Eminent Person of the Grand Bargain, Minister Sigrid Kaag

 - Katie Sams, Director of External Resources, International Committee of the Red Cross